Satchel Paige

 [edit] Famous Feats

 - Paige was the first African-American to pitch in a World Series game.
-He pitched 2/3 of an inning in relief for Cleveland in Game 5 of the 1948 World Series.
+He pitched two-thirds of an inning in relief for Cleveland in Game 5 of the 1948 World Series.
 The Indians' pitching had been dominant up until that point, as they got complete games from their starters in each of the first four games.
 However, the Braves battered Bob Feller and scored six times in the 7th inning of Game 5.
 Only Paige could stop the bleeding and end the inning, in a game the Indians went on to lose 11-5.

 - Paige is the all-time Puerto Rican Winter League record-holder for wins (19) and strikeouts (208) in a year.